judepayne/dictim.server/README.md

 ## API

-Currently there are two functions.
 - The high-level graph api on the `/graph` route for boxes and arrows diagrams.
 (Technically called network diagrams) [Tutorial and Reference](docs/graph_ref.md)
-- The low-level dictim api on the `/dictim` route which can be used to create all of the diagram styles that d2 provides (including sequence diagrams).
+- The lower-level dictim api on the `/dictim` route which can be used to create all of the diagram styles that d2 provides (including sequence diagrams).
 [Tutorial and Reference](docs/dictim_ref.md)
+- An api for converting between dictim and d2 and visa versa [Reference](docs/conversions_ref.md)

 **TODO** A todo is to build a second high-level api dedicated to sequence diagrams.